 - blurry vision

-You can also experience pain under the left side of your rib cage with a splenic infarction.
-Splenic infarcts are rare conditions where a portion of the spleen necrotizes or “dies.”
-This happens when the blood supply is compromised, usually as a result of trauma or arterial blockages.
+More rarely, a splenic infarct happens when a portion of your spleen necrotizes or “dies.”
+This happens when the blood supply is lowered or stopped, usually as a result of an injury or conditions that affect your blood.

 Your kidneys are part of your urinary tract.
-They’re located on either side of your spine, but when they become inflamed or infected, the pain can radiate to the front.
+They’re located on either side of your spine, but when they become inflamed or infected, the pain can radiate to the front of your body.
 When your left kidney is involved, you might feel pain near the left side of your rib cage.

 Kidney stones are hardened calcium and salt deposits that form into stones.
 They can cause a cramping pain as they move out of your kidneys and make their way toward your bladder.
 In addition to pain in your left rib cage, kidney stones can also cause:

-- an urge to urinate, with little coming out
+- an urge to urinate, with little urine coming out

 - bloody or cloudy urine